asujaykk/Road-segmentation-UNET-model/README.md

    2. Random saturation : The saturation level of the input image will be changed randomly within limit.
    3. Random hue : The hue level of the input image will be changed randomly within limit.
    4. Random contrast : The contrast level of the input image will be changed randomly within limit.
-   5. Horizontal flip : The input image will be flipped along y axis,
+   5. Horizontal flip : The input image will be flipped along y axis.

 Note: The mask will not be modified in 1-4 operation, instead the original mask will be replicated.
-But in case of 5th operation both input image and mask need to be flipped to retain the spatial information of image and mask.
+But in case of 5th operation both input image and mask need to be flipped to retain the strutural relationship between image and mask.

   ## Prepare the dataset
   Clone this repo to your working directory with the following git command.